litehelpers/android-database-sqlcipher-build-fix/README.md

 (build from source)

-based on [`github:sqlcipher/android-database-sqlcipher`](https://github.com/sqlcipher/android-database-sqlcipher), with `android.database.sqlite` C++ and Java classes removed

-with additional enhancment(s) by @brodybits from [`github:brodybits/android-database-sqlcipher#v4.x-extra-durable-jar-build`](https://github.com/brodybits/android-database-sqlcipher/tree/v4.x-extra-durable-jar-build):
+based on [`github:sqlcipher/android-database-sqlcipher`](https://github.com/sqlcipher/android-database-sqlcipher), with `android.database.sqlite` C++ and Java classes removed, and additional enhancement(s) from [`github:brodybits/android-database-sqlcipher#v4.x-extra-durable-jar-build`](https://github.com/brodybits/android-database-sqlcipher/tree/v4.x-extra-durable-jar-build):

 - able to build JAR with the NDK libs, as documented below
 - extra durable with `-DSQLITE_DEFAULT_SYNCHRONOUS=3` build setting in `build.gradle`

+(This version build branch is only intended to be a baseline for more customized NDK JAR builds, not expected to produce a NDK JAR usable from JNI.)

 <!-- N/A - NOT SUPPORTED with this JAR build:
 ### Download Source and Binaries